Byskov-Soft/fifo-calc/README.md

 - So we earned $5 of profit and still have 5 unsold apples.

-Another accounting principle is LIFO (last-in-last-out) which picks transactions in the reverse order.
+Another accounting principle is LIFO (last-in-first-out) which picks transactions in the reverse order.
 It is less used, although still accepted by many tax authorities.

 ## Transactions in USD and taxation in another currency